West Space Team

 Kim Phan

-Kim Phan is a finance manager and bookkeeper, interested in working for the not-for-profit sector and supporting organisations making a positive impact.
-Kim had held various roles as Business Analyst and Internal Auditor in private sector including Toyota and BHP and later started her own business - Children’s Playcentre in Thailand where she also volunteered in Pattaya Orphanage and other charities including Redemptorist centre for children with disabilities.
+Kim Phan is a finance manager and bookkeeper, interested in supporting not-for-profit organisations making a positive impact.
+Kim had held Business Analyst and Internal Auditor roles and, while living in Thailand, founded her own business Children’s Playcentre, and volunteered at organisations supporting children with disabilities.

 Alicia Frankovich